-Friendly & welcoming atmosphere with a good selection of wellness facilities!
+Friendly & welcoming atmosphere with a good selection of wellness facilities, the reviews are amazing!

 - Half Board